 When a character leaves a room and the focus stays on the door.
-Within seconds, the character comes charging back in for some unfinished business; usually to collect a much-needed object left behind, or to deliver a funny line
+Within seconds, the character comes charging back in for some unfinished business.
+Usually they have returned to collect a much-needed object left behind, or to deliver a funny line.
+Or maybe they need a new escape plan.

 - Flo forgets her phone in a Progressive commercial showing what she uses on the job.